Skip to Content

 Can fabric markers be used on synthetic fabrics?

-You can definitely use fabric markers on synthetic fabrics, but stick with permanent markers for the best results.
+Yes, you can use fabric markers on synthetic fabrics, but results might vary.

 How long do fabric marker designs typically last?